Cheesesteak made Korean-style with bulgogi and sautéed kimchi! It’s super easy and delicious!

 For the cheese, use any cheese that’s not too sharp or intense.
 Mozzarella, white American and provolone cheeses are all good options.
 These cheeses complement the bulgogi and kimchi very well without overshadowing them.

-Using brioche hamburger buns, I lightly toasted in a pan with butter.
+Use any hamburger buns, hoagie buns, or even slices of bread you like.
+Lightly toasted in a pan with butter.
 You can use olive oil if preferred.
-Use any hamburger buns, hoagie buns, or even slices of bread you like.

 You can also make quesadillas or tacos with these fillings!